-I'm running for Vermont State Senate because I want to hear more people in Montpelier advocating for policies that attract more investment, people and opportunity to our state.
+I ran for the Vermont State Senate because I want to hear more people in Montpelier advocating for policies that attract more investment, people and opportunity to our state.
 We need our state government to foster the conditions for economic growth so our present and future generations have more opportunity to stay here, live here, work here and thrive here.